microsoft/playwright/docs/src/test-api/class-testinfo.md

 The list of files or buffers attached to the current test.
 Some reporters show test attachments.

-To safely add a file from disk as an attachment, please use [`method: TestInfo.attach#1`] instead of directly pushing onto this array.
-For inline attachments, use [`method: TestInfo.attach#1`].
+To add an attachment, use [`method: TestInfo.attach`] instead of directly pushing onto this array.

-## method: TestInfo.attach#1
+## method: TestInfo.attach

-Attach a file from disk to the current test.
+Attach a value or a file from disk to the current test.
 Some reporters show test attachments.
-The [`option: name`] and [`option: contentType`] will be inferred by default from the [`param: path`], but you can optionally override either of these.
+Either [`option: path`] or [`option: body`] must be specified, but not both.

 For example, you can attach a screenshot to the test: